 You will need…

-• at least four years’ experience in account management (preferably a lot more)
+• at least three years’ experience in account management (preferably more)

 • a good working knowledge of packaging, print and production processes